-We incur significant external costs on manufacturing our tablet vaccine candidates, and on CROs that conduct clinical trials on our behalf.
+We incur significant external costs for manufacturing our tablet vaccine candidates, and for CROs that conduct clinical trials on our behalf.
 We capture these expenses for each vaccine program.
 We do not allocate external costs incurred on preclinical research or process development to specific programs.

-The following table shows our research and development expenses for 2018 and 2017, identifying external costs that were incurred in each of our vaccine programs and, separately, on preclinical research and process development:
+The following table shows our research and development expenses for 2019 and 2018, identifying external costs that were incurred in each of our vaccine programs and, separately, on preclinical research and process development:

 Year Ended December 31,

-2018 2017
+2019 2018

-(in tho isands)
+(in thou sands)

 External program costs:

-Influenza program, funded by BARDA \$ 749 \$ 4,451
+Influenza program, funded by BARDA \$ \$ 749

-Influenza program, non-BARDA 44

-Norovirus program 2,578 1,431
+Norovirus program 3,765 2,578

-RSV program 53 325
+RSV and HPV programs 21 53

-Teslexivir and vapendavir programs 1,902
+Teslexivir and vapendavir programs 63 1,902

-Preclinical research and process development 285 242
+Preclinical research and process development 807 285

-Total external costs 5,567 6,493
+Total external costs 4,656 5,567

-Internal costs 11,708 5,862
+Internal costs 9,884 11,708

-\$ 17,275 \$ 12,355
+\$ 14,540 \$ 17,275

-We expect that our research and development expenses will increase significantly over the next several years as we advance our tablet vaccine candidates into and through clinical trials, pursue regulatory approval of our tablet vaccine candidates and prepare for a possible commercial launch, all of which will also require a significant investment in manufacturing and inventory related costs.
+We expect that research and development expenses will decrease in 2020 since we ceased internal manufacturing as part of our restructuring in December 2019 and we expect that a substantial proportion of our research and development costs in the future will be funded by partnering or collaboration agreements.
+We expect that the total costs of research and development related to our product candidates will increase significantly over the next several years as we advance our tablet vaccine candidates into and through clinical trials, pursue regulatory approval of our tablet vaccine candidates and prepare for a possible commercial launch, all of which will also require a significant investment in manufacturing and inventory related costs.
+Since we believe that a significant portion of such costs will be borne by partners and collaborators, we do not expect the costs borne by us will increase significantly, if at all.